 When my mom got too old to make them herself, she gave me her set of cookie irons and made me promise to carry on the tradition, which I still do every year.

 What Is a Rosette Iron and How Do I Use It?

-The best irons are the circle and star-shaped irons.
-These rosette irons are available at Amazon.
+The best rosette irons are the circle and star-shaped irons.
 Also important to watch for is that the handle has a 90 degrees bend in it.
 Some of those iron sets have straight handles, and that means that you have to hold your hand above the hot fat or oil in the pan.
 I wouldn't recommend using those because when the fat or the oil spatters you could easily burn your hand.